alcharra/docker-deploy-action-go/README.md

 ## Contributing

 Contributions are welcome.
 If you would like to improve this action, please feel free to open a pull request or raise an issue.
 I appreciate your input.

+## Feature Requests

+Have an idea or need something this action doesn't support yet?
+Please [start a discussion](https://github.com/alcharra/docker-deploy-action-go/discussions/new?category=ideas) under the **Ideas** category.

+This helps keep feature requests organised and visible to others who may want the same thing.

 ## License